Plumstead: History

-"The abbot of St. Augustine holds of the bishop of Baieux, Plumsted.
-It was taxed at 2 sulings and 1 yoke.
-The arable land is 5 carucates.
-In demesne there is 1 carucate and 17 villeins, with 3 boarderers, having 4 carucates.
-There is wood for the pannage of 5 hogs.
-In the time of king Edward the Confessor it was worth 10 pounds, when he received it 8 pounds, and now as much, and yet he who holds it pays 12 pounds.
-Brixi Cilt held it of king Edward."

 Around this time Reginald, son of Gervase de Cornhill, released to the abbot and convent all claims in this manor from David and Robert de Cornhill who had rented it from them.

 By 1273 Nicholas de Spina was elected abbot of the monastery and by the following year he was receiving eleven pounds from Plumstead residents.

 Lora de Ros, lady of Horton, gave her right to two carucates of land and 50 acre of woods in Plumstead to the abbot, Thomas, in return for the rights of her and her heirs to partake of prayers performed in the church during 1287.
 It appears that Robert, the last abbot but one, had recovered a share of this land from her ancestor, Richard de Ros.
 It was found by a jury of grand assizes that his ancestors held this land in tenancy from the abbot and convent at a rent of twelve pound per annum.

 In 1314, during the reign of Edward II of England, the abbot was summoned before Hervey de Stanton, the Chancellor of the Exchequer.
 He was asked to show by what right he claimed sundry liberties and free warren on the manor of Plumstead amongst others.
 Other questions included the right for a weekly market in Plumstead on a Wednesday and a fair yearly for three days "on the Eve day, and morrow of St. Nicholas".